Rico-owned Henchman acquires Jinn’s app, will rebrand to ‘new on-demand concierge’ early next year

 Meanwhile, in a message seen by TechCrunch that was sent last month to couriers that had contracted for Jinn, Henchman said it wanted to have a “chat”.
 That’s likely in reference to restarting the Jinn service that runs 7 days a week, although how many of those couriers will want to take up that possibility remains to be seen.
 A recent regulatory filing, as reported by The Telegraph, says that 1,800 couriers have been left out of pocket — such is the insecurity of startup life and the wider gig economy.

 As we reported at the time of Jinn’s shuttering in October, it came after a turbulent time for the startup over the last year.
-In May, the company, which operated a same-hour ‘shop on your behalf’ delivery app similar to Postmates in the U.S. announced that it had raised $10 million in further funding.
+In May, the company, which operated a same-hour ‘shop on your behalf’ delivery app similar to Postmates in the U.S., announced that it had raised $10 million in further funding.
 That, in theory, brought total raised by Jinn to a modest $20 million in comparison to other players in the on-demand delivery space.
 However, it isn’t clear that the full $10 million entered the startup’s balance sheet and was likely contingent on milestones and delivered in tranches, whilst, according to the Telegraph, it now looks like some of that was actually debt financing.

 This was followed just two months later with news that Jinn had pulled out of all markets outside London, “pausing” operations in Edinburgh, Glasgow, Manchester, Birmingham and Leeds in the U.K., and Madrid and Barcelona in Spain.
 We also learned that Jinn co-founder and COO Leon Herrera had departed the startup a few weeks earlier.